Your first weeks

 The Students’ Union Reps department covers three areas: Course Reps, Service Reps and Halls Reps.
 Reps are the loudest voice on campus and exist to make sure you are heard at all levels of the university.
 Any student can be a rep, there are a mix of paid and unpaid roles, and it provides great experience and personal development.
 You can apply now to get involved.

-The Global Mobility team can help you gain international experience and develop the global competencies required for national and international careers.
+The Centre for Global Engagement (CGE) is a service which can help you gain international experience and develop the global competencies required for national and international careers.
 Find out all about:

 - Organised international field trips

-- Studying abroad in a range of European countries through the Erasmus or Turing scheme or see how you could go on an exchange outside Europe
+- Studying abroad in a range of European countries through the Erasmus scheme or see how you could go on an exchange outside Europe

 - Collaborative Online Learning Projects (COIL) projects enabling virtual mobility